New UPDATES from National BSA for 2019!

 - Step 7: Recharter Processor reviews all changes and prints draft copy of recharter paperwork to verify all information.
 Print a draft copy by clicking the “Print Recharter” button.

-- Step 8: Once all information is correct, submit your recharter to the Gulf Ridge Council by clicking on the “Submit Roster” button and printing Charter Renewal Application.
+- Step 8: Once all information is correct, submit your recharter to the Greater Tampa Bay Area Council by clicking on the “Submit Roster” button and printing Charter Renewal Application.

 - Step 9: Gather all paperwork and get appropriate signatures on cover page of Charter Renewal application.

-- Unit submits all paperwork and fees at district recharter turn-in meeting in December or to Council no later than Dec.
-23, 2017
+- Unit submits all paperwork and fees at district recharter turn-in to Council no later than Dec.
+23, 2019

 - Units not turned in by this date will not be covered by liability insurance, allowed to purchase advancement awards, or attend district or Council functions

 - If you took YPT early in 2018, you will need to retake it and turn it in with the recharter paperwork for the 2020 year.

 - Also, please provide the hard-signed copy of the “Disclosure and background check authorization form”, no recharter packet will be received without all registered leaders signed documents.